coinevo/documents/docs/es/commands/README.md

 * "keypoolsize" - how many new keys are pre-generated
 * "keypoolsize_hd_internal" - how many new keys are pre-generated for internal use (used for change addresses)
 * "unlocked_until" ñ the Unix epoch time in seconds that the wallet is unlocked, or 0 if the wallet is locked, this field is omitted for unencrypted wallets.
-* "paytxfee" ñ the transaction fee in QTUM per 1,000 bytes
+* "paytxfee" ñ the transaction fee in EVO per 1,000 bytes
 * "hdmasterkeyid" ñ a Hash 160 of the hierarchical deterministic (HD) master public key, this field is omitted if HD is not enabled

 ```